Michaelangel007/easing/README.md

  * `<0.5, 0.5>` -- basically half the width, and half the height.

-Getting back to our normalized time value `p`:
+Getting back to our normalized time value `p` ...

 ```
     p = elapsed / duration.